zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

-## Configuring Zowe certificates in a key ring
+# Configuring Zowe certificates in a key ring

-The JCL member `ZWEKRING` is provided as part of the PDS sample library `SZWESAMP` delivered with Zowe.
-The JCL contains the security commands to create the keyring and manage the certificates that Zowe will use.
-The JCL must customized before submitting and should be reviewed by a systems programmer familiar with z/OS certificates and keyrings.
+To configure Zowe certificates in a key ring, run the `ZWEKRING` JCL which contains the security commands to create the key ring and manage the certificates that Zowe will use.
+The `ZWEKRING` JCL is provided as part of the PDS sample library `SZWESAMP` that is delivered with Zowe.

+Before you submit the JCL, you must customize it and review it with a system programmer who is familiar with z/OS certificates and key rings.

-After running `ZWEKRING` successfully, the script `zowe-setup-certificates.sh` needs to be run which will create the `KEYSTORE_DIRECTORY` in USS.
-Depending on how the `ZWEKRING` member has been customized the configuration file `zowe-setup-certificates.env` that is used to create the `KEYSTORE_DIRECTORY` will need to be customized.
+After you run `ZWEKRING` successfully, you must run the script `zowe-setup-certificates.sh` which will create the keystore directory `KEYSTORE_DIRECTORY` in USS.
+Depending on how you have customized the `ZWEKRING` member, you need to customize the configuration file `zowe-setup-certificates.env` that is used to create the `KEYSTORE_DIRECTORY`.

-### ZWEKRING
+## Scenarios

-The `ZWEKRING` JCL helps you create a keyring containing a certificate and a local certificate authority that is used to self-sign the certificate.
-Other scenarios (such as importing an existing certificate) are described in the `ZWEKRING` JCL with the commands commented out) but are currently unsupported and included in beta mode for early testing and feedback with Zowe 1.15.
-If you find any issues please raise an issue at https://github.com/zowe/zowe-install-packaging/issues.
-Future releases of Zowe will provide support for more keyring scenarios.
+The `ZWEKRING` JCL helps you create a key ring that contains a certificate and a local certificate authority that is used to self-sign the certificate.

+Other scenarios (such as importing an existing certificate into the ZoweKeyring) are described in the `ZWEKRING` JCL with the commands commented out) but are currently unsupported and included in beta mode for early testing and feedback with Zowe v1.15.
+If you find any issues, please raise a GitHub issue in the [zowe-install-packaging repo](https://github.com/zowe/zowe-install-packaging/issues).
+Future releases of Zowe will provide support for more key ring scenarios.

+## Customizing the ZWEKRING JCL

+To customize the `ZWEKRING` JCL, edit the JCL variables at the beginning of the JCL and carefully review and edit all the security commands that are valid for your security manager.
+Review the information in this section when you customize the JCL.

+### `PRODUCT` variable

 The `PRODUCT` variable specifies the z/OS security manager.
-The default is `RACF` and should be changed to `ACF2` or `TSS` if you are using Access Control Facility CA-ACF2 or CA Top Secret for z/OS as your z/OS security manager.
+The default value is `RACF`.
+Change the value to `ACF2` or `TSS` if you are using Access Control Facility CA-ACF2 or CA Top Secret for z/OS as your z/OS security manager.

 ```
 //         SET  PRODUCT=RACF         * RACF, ACF2, or TSS
 ```

-If you are using a security manager other than RACF you will need to comment out the RACF security commands and uncomment the commands for your security manager.
-This is described more in the JCL member `ZWEKRING`
+If you change the value to `ACF2` or `TSS`, you will need to comment out the RACF security commands and uncomment the commands for your security manager.
+This is described more in the JCL member `ZWEKRING`.

+### `HOSTNAME` and `IPADDRESS`

 The Zowe certificate is used on the northbound edge of the API Mediation Layer to encrypt data between web browser and other client applications such as the Zowe command line interface.
 These client applications will validate that the network TCP/IP address that they have accessed the encrypted data from matches the network address in the certificate.
-If the address does not match the browser will not continue as it will consider the site as unsecure.
-To ensure the browser is able to establish a secure connection the `HOSTNAME` and `IPADDRESS` in the `ZWEKRING` JCL member should be set to match the hostname and TCP/IP address of the Zowe API Mediation Layer.
+If the address does not match, the browser will not continue as it will consider the site as unsecure.

+To ensure that the browser is able to establish a secure connection, set the `HOSTNAME` and `IPADDRESS` in the `ZWEKRING` JCL member to match the hostname and TCP/IP address of the Zowe API Mediation Layer.

 ```
 //*      * Hostname of the system where Zowe is to run